jonaslimads/premier/examples/keycloak-mysql/README.md

 ## Premier

-Premier playground can be visited at http://localhost:8000/playground The schema is available at http://localhost:8000/schema.sdl
+The GraphQL playground can be visited at http://localhost:8000/playground and the schema at http://localhost:8000/schema.sdl.

 ## Keycloak